sebhildebrandt/systeminformation/README.md

 - better Raspberry-PI detection
 - lot of minor improvements

-Breaking Changes: you will see some minor breaking changes.
+Breaking Changes in version 4: you will see some minor breaking changes.
 Read the [detailed changelog][changelog-url].

+## Upcoming

+**MacOS on ARM, Windows on ARM**: November 11th 2020 - We will have a closer look on that!
+As soon as we have the new hardware here, will definitely work on support for those platforms.

+**Version 5**: we are planning a new major version with some minor breaking changes and some additional features.
+Will try to make this available Q1 of 2021.

 ## Quick Start